bcornec/nuage-ospdirector-wiki/Home.md

 /usr/share/openstack-tripleo-heat-templates/network/config/bond-with-vlans/compute.yaml
 ```

 The changes include to remove ovs_bridge and change ovs_bond to linux_bond with the right bonding_options (For example, 'mode=active-backup').
 Also, the interface names need to change to reflect the interface names of the baremetal machines that are being used.
+Add a route for external network VLAN on the undercloud using br-ctlplane IP as the gateway

 ### Generate CMS ID